-The *glue* and decorative icing is done with traditional royal icing because it is easy to pipe and hardens and holds the houses together like a dream.
+Classic royal icing is the chosen glue that holds the gingerbread houses together while also is preferred for adding beautiful piped decorations because it is easy to pipe and hardens like a dream.
 Traditional royal icing calls for egg whites, which I do not recommend eating raw, especially for children.
 To remedy this I swapped them for meringue powder which can be found in the baking aisle of most supermarkets these days.

 These gingerbread houses are completely edible and are a fun project to do with kids.
 If you plan on eating them I suggest using quality ingredients and eating them within 1 week.
 If they will be used for decor purposes only, then use cheaper ingredients and omit more expensive spices like fresh ginger and vanilla extract.

 Since this is a big project to do all in one day I suggest planning it out over several days.